hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 <br></br>

-#### MapStoreFactory And MapLoaderLifecycleSupport Interfaces
+#### Storing Entries to Multiple Maps

 A configuration can be applied to more than one map using wildcards (see [Using Wildcard](#using-wildcard)), meaning that the configuration is shared among the maps.
 But `MapStore` does not know which entries to store when there is one configuration applied to multiple maps.

-To overcome this, Hazelcast provides the `MapStoreFactory` interface.
+To store entries when there is one configuration applied to multiple maps, use Hazelcast's `MapStoreFactory` interface.
 Using the `MapStoreFactory` interface, `MapStore`s for each map can be created when a wildcard configuration is used.
-Sample code is shown below.
+Example code is shown below.

 ```java
 Config config = new Config();